hildelbrandocorreasalcedo/hildelbrandocorreasalcedo/README.md

 </table>

 <h1 align="center">Profile 👨🏻‍💻</h1>
-I am passionate about programming, all the time I try overcome my own limits, self-taught, persevering.
-Easily for learning, teamwork and problem solving issues.
+I am passionate about programming, I try to overcome my own limits all the time, self-taught, persevering and recursive in learning any language and tool.
+With ease of problem solving and teamwork.
 Programmer with experience in creating applications desktop, web, mobile, websites, understanding systems management database managers and Scrum management.

 <h1 align="center">Training 🎖️</h1>